MassimoValle/MeetingManager/README.md

 # Meeting Manager

 ## Getting Started
-The goal of the project is to create a web application that, after login, allows you to create new meetings and show those already scheduled.
+The goal of the project is to create a web application that, after login, allows you to create new meetings and shows those already scheduled.

 ## Documentation